 Examples: Westlaw, LexisNexis, and Bloomberg Law.

-Architects can use project management software to track the progress of projects and to ensure that projects are completed on time and within budget.
+Architects can use architecture project management software to track the progress of projects and to ensure that projects are completed on time and within budget.

 Examples: Microsoft Project, Primavera P6, zipBoard, Monday.com, and Asana.